 Holly DeVylder, NVC Certified Coach - Level 2

-With a Bachelor of Arts in Literature and a minor in English Education from Ball State University, Holly is currently a Systems Analyst in Enterprise Information Services for a national media corporation in Centennial.
+With a Bachelor of Arts in Literature and a minor in English Education from Ball State University, Holly is in IT (Information Technology) and works as as a Business Analyst.
 She also enjoys babysitting, sewing, crafts, comic conventions and cosplay!
 Holly is a PCA certified coach.

 "We like Coach Holly's ability to connect with the team!"